Stimulus update: What the new Senate vote means for extra unemployment and 2nd checks

 Was it expected to pass?

 Nope.
-Senate Minority Leader Chuck Schumer called the bill “emaciated,” and said it was a pre-election stunt by Senate Majority Leader Mitch McConnell for optics.
+Senate Minority Leader Chuck Schumer called the bill “emaciated” and said it was a pre-election stunt by Senate Majority Leader Mitch McConnell for optics.
 We are now less than two weeks from elections.

-Nancy Pelosi, the speaker of the House, and Steve Mnuchin, the Treasury Secretary, seem to think so.
+Nancy Pelosi, the Speaker of the House, and Steve Mnuchin, the Treasury Secretary, seem to think so.
 They’re deep in negotiations, homing in on a roughly $2 trillion bill—which is substantially more than Republicans want, and substantially less than Democrats want.
-Both Pelosi and White House chief of staff Mark Meadows describe the situation as “optimistic.”
+Both Pelosi and White House Chief of Staff Mark Meadows describe the situation as “optimistic.”
 Meadows hopes to have a deal in the next two days.

 Remind me again what the sticking points are?